tri-cods/html-css/lessons.md

 </html>
 ```

-## Option three: external (recommended)
+## Option 3: External (Recommended)

 External styling creates a completely separate document for your CSS that will be linked to your HTML in the head section of your HTML document using the code below.
-This separate document is called a **stylesheet** and should be named `style.css`.
-This document must be stored in the same folder as the HTML document it is linked to.
+This separate document is called a _stylesheet_ and is often named `style.css`.
+The document is linked through a void `<link>` tag that lives inside the parent `<head>` tag.
+Its `href` attribute is a relative link to the document somewhere in relation to the document that references it.

 ```html
 <!DOCTYPE html>